-Perhaps the most important change in this context is the growing power large institutional investors and the rise of activist hedge funds.
-Institutional investors today collectively own the majority of the shares of U.S. public companies.
-Moreover, these holdings are increasingly concentrated in a few large asset managers.
-As a result of their increased stake and ownership concentration, institutional investors have become powerful players with a dominant impact on vote outcomes of most public companies.
-In recent years, these investors have been willing to use their power to engage more often with portfolio companies; to monitor executive compensation more closely and vote against it when such compensation is excessive in their view; to support precatory shareholder proposals that empower shareholders; and to withhold vote against directors that systematically ignore shareholder demands or precatory proposals that receive large support.
-Recently, they also show increased interest in using their votes to advance social causes, such as climate change and board ethnic and gender diversity.
+Perhaps the most important changes in this context are the growing power of large institutional investors and the rise of activist hedge funds.
+Institutional investors collectively own the majority of the shares of US public companies today and their holdings are increasingly concentrated in a few large asset managers.
+As a result of their increased stake and ownership concentration, institutional investors have become powerful players with a dominant impact on vote outcomes in most public companies.
+In recent years, these investors have been willing to use their power to engage more often with portfolio companies, monitoring executive compensation more closely and voting against it when they believe it is excessive, supporting precatory shareholder proposals that empower shareholders, and withholding votes from directors that systematically ignore shareholder demands or precatory proposals that receive broad support.
+Recently, they have also shown increased interest in using their votes to advance social causes, such as combating climate change and increasing boards’ ethnic and gender diversity.

-The rise in institutional holdings has also generated demand for voting advice by proxy advisors.
-As Kahan and Rock explain, proxy advisors function as "central coordinating and information agents."
-As such, "they help create a unified front of institutional investors, and thereby increase collective institutional shareholder influence."
-Proxy advisors can also facilitate activist campaigns or the adoption of governance practices that the majority of investors support by posing a credible threat of withholding campaigns against directors and boards that do not respond to shareholder-passed proposals.
-In this environment, one should not be surprised that corporate executives often ask to have direct meetings with proxy advisors to deliberate on management initiatives, as if they are shareholders themselves.
+The rise in institutional investors has also generated demand for voting advice from proxy advisers.
+As Kahan and Rock explain, proxy advisers function as «central coordinating and information agents.» As such, «they help create a unified front of institutional investors, and thereby increase collective institutional shareholder influence.» Proxy advisers can also facilitate activist campaigns or the adoption of governance practices that the majority of investors support because they can credibly threaten to withhold support from directors and boards that do not respond to shareholder-approved proposals.
+It is therefore not surprising that corporate executives often ask to discuss management initiatives directly with proxy advisers, as if they were shareholders.

-Perhaps most important, the rise in institutional investor ownership has facilitated the rise of activist hedge funds.
-These investors often take a significant equity position in target companies and use various tools, from direct communication with the management to proxy fights, to bring about change in the target companies’ business strategy or governance arrangements.
+Perhaps most importantly, the rise in institutional ownership has facilitated the rise of activist hedge funds.
+These investors often take a significant equity position in target companies and use various tools, from direct communication with management to proxy fights, to bring about change in the target companies’ business strategy or governance.
 Successful activist campaigns are often supported by institutional investors.
-The emergence of activist hedge funds, who “have shaken up boardrooms" and often force radical changes at many publicly-traded firms, is considered as a groundbreaking shift in the corporate governance of public firms.
-In many cases, these investors manage to appoint directors and lead to the departure of CEOs whose performance is deemed by the market as unsatisfactory.
+The emergence of activist hedge funds, which “have shaken up boardrooms” and forced many publicly traded firms to make radical changes, is considered a groundbreaking shift in the corporate governance of public firms.
+In many cases, these investors manage to make director appointments that lead to the departure of CEOs whose performance is deemed unsatisfactory by the market .

-The combined effect of the changes described above is a persistent trend of empowering shareholders and weakening CEOs' power over corporate strategy and governance.
-One of the primary outcomes of the shareholder empowerment trend is the shortening of CEOs' tenure.
-Steven Kaplan and Bernadette Minton provide evidence that CEOs' tenure in large U.S. companies between 1998-2005 was shorter than tenure length in the 1970s to the 1990s.
-Marcel Kahan and Ed Rock showed that in a significant portion of S&P 500 companies between 2000-2007, the tenure of outside directors precedes the CEO.
-This finding still holds today.
-Marcel Kahan and Ed Rock understand this finding as proof of outside directors acting independently and not being obligated to the current CEO.
-The decreasing commitment to the CEO is also translated to a greater willingness by board members to meet directly with shareholders.
-This willingness, in turn, helps institutional and activist investors achieve their goals more effectively.
+The combined effect of the changes described above has been to empower shareholders and weaken CEOs' power over corporate strategy and governance.
+One of the primary outcomes of the shareholder empowerment trend is the shortening of CEO tenure.
+Steven Kaplan and Bernadette Minton provide evidence that CEO tenure in large US companies was shorter between 1998 and 2005 than it was in the 1970s to the 1990s.
+Marcel Kahan and Ed Rock show that between 2000 and 2007 in a significant portion of S&P 500 companies, the tenure of outside directors precedes the CEO’s.
+This finding still holds today, which Kahan and Rock believe to be proof that outside directors are acting independently and are not obligated to the current CEO.
+The decreasing commitment to the CEO is also reflected in board members’ greater willingness to meet directly with shareholders—a willingness that helps institutional and activist investors achieve their goals more easily.